TosaOdiase/ColorWheel/README.md

 ## Notes

-My biggest challenge was debugging.
+- My biggest challenge was debugging.
 I had accidentally assigned my changeColor button to an IBOutlet instead of IBAction.
+- Added a reset button that changes the background color back to white.

 ## License